 Number of lessons: There are a set number of weeks that I am available to teach lessons during the year.
-The number of actual lessons may vary, depending on which organization you registered through and what time of year your lessons started, and when various holidays happen on the calendar.
+The number of actual lessons may vary, depending on which organization you registered through, what time of year your lessons started, and when various holidays happen on the calendar.
 Lessons will be scheduled so that most of them occur during the school year, although some may extend into the summer break.
 In response to the COVID-19 pandemic precautions, lessons may be extended into the summer months to permit more opportunities for in person lessons outdoors.
 Events such as music festivals and other workshops and masterclasses will count towards your total number of lessons, as well as any lessons devoted to parent interviews and related activities.
 For more information regarding the number of lessons you can expect to receive, see my blog post on the subject:

 Duration of year: The last day of lessons for the year is July 31.
 After this date a new set of lessons will begin.
 Any lessons not received during the previous year will not be carried forward past this date.
 Lessons given in August will apply to the upcoming school year.